ClickHouse/ClickHouse/docs/en/operations/server_settings/settings.md

 - `partition_by` – Sets a [custom partitioning key](../../operations/table_engines/custom_partitioning_key.md) for a system table.
 - `flush_interval_milliseconds` – Interval for flushing data from the buffer in memory to the table.

 If the table doesn't exist, ClickHouse will create it.
-If the structure of the query log changed when the ClickHouse server was updated, the table with the old structure is renamed, and a new table is created automatically.
+If the structure of the query thread log changed when the ClickHouse server was updated, the table with the old structure is renamed, and a new table is created automatically.

 **Example**